ymuichiro/quick_learning_symbol_en/06_namespace.md

 > 10000000 //10XYM
 ```

 There is no duration limit specified for the sub namespace.
-It can be used as long as the root namespace is rented.
+It can be used for as long as the root namespace is registered.

 ## 6.2 Rental